-Above all else, LWW represented for me a turning point, both in the books I read and in my life.
+Above all else, The Lion, the Witch, and the Wardrobe represented for me a turning point, both in the books I read and in my life.
 The next year I would move on to weightier stories like The Diary of Anne Frank and Flowers for Algernon.
 My real life would mirror the loss of innocence I was experiencing in my reading.
 My parents would soon split up; I would accept a stepfather into my heart.
 High school, college, and the real world couldn't be far behind.

 So just as the Pevensie children were making the passage from the professor's house to Narnia, I would be making the journey from childhood to young adulthood.
-But if LWW represented for me that significant stage on the way to being a grown-up, it also would forever remain a reminder of a book's promise.
+But if The Lion, the Witch, and the Wardrobe represented for me that significant stage on the way to being a grown-up, it also would forever remain a reminder of a book's promise.
 No matter what you are facing in the real world, you can always turn to a book to take you out of yourself.
 And unlike life, a good story will always exist, will never change, and will never, ever disappoint.